42-Short/shortinette/README.md

 ## Overview

-Shortinette is a comprehensive framework designed to manage and automate the grading process for coding bootcamps, specifically tailored for "Shorts" (coding courses).
-This system provides a suite of tools for efficiently running and evaluating student submissions.
+shortinette is a framework designed to manage and automate the grading process for coding bootcamps, which we call `Shorts`.
+This system provides tools for efficiently and safely running and evaluating student submissions.

 ## Key Features